semanticClimate/p/en/events/ALR_June25.md

 The use of AI tools to do scientific literature review for extracting comphensive and meaningful informations from the large volume of scholarly articles.

-The workflow followed are:
+Our "HACK THE LIBRARY!"
+Session workflow:

-- **Search the literatures:** Downloading relevant research articles on any query using `pygetpapers`
+- **Search Literature:** Download relevant research articles from public repositories using our toolkit `pygetpapers`
-- **Summary of the Retrieved articles:** `amilib` is used to create datatables having informations about the title, abstract and year of publications etc. in a table format.
+- **Extract Metadata:** Use `amilib` to create tabular metadata (title, abstract and year of publications etc.).
-- **Summarization:** The text in the PDF can be summarized to get overview and summary of the content.
+- **Summarization:** Use AI for 'Precision Research': Text Summarization of relevant content.
-- **Named Entity Recognition (NER):** This analysis involves the extraction of Plant species, chemicals, diseases, location etc. from the research articles.
+- **Named Entity Recognition (NER):** Use AI for Academic Discovery on Literature (Species/ Chemistry/ Health / Geography) etc.

 ### Day & Date